 If your bow develops a repairable crack while under warranty and you don’t want your repaired bow back, you may trade that bow for a new bow at half price.
 Other options may be discussed for personal situations.

 Can I get a refund?
 You may get a refund, minus shipping cost within the first week if you do not like your bow or it doesn’t fit you.
 Once a bow is damaged or broken it Cannot be returned for a refund.
 At that point the bow is subject to repair or replacement only.
 Note: If the returned bow was a current in-stock bow, it is subject to full refund minus shipping.
 If your bow is a custom ordered bow, it is subject to refund minus shipping AND minus the $400 custom deposit on a custom bow.
 Note: Very customized bows with specific drawlength, styles, and left handed bows can be extremely difficult to resell.
 If you do not wish to lose your $400 deposit, I recommend exchanging it for another bow rather than returning it.

 Replacement bows: If you require a replacement bow due to failure, the new bow will be built to the same order specifications as the original.
 This eliminates the possibility of someone intentionally breaking a bow in order to get a new free bow of a different style or weight range.

 How long is my warranty?

-The active replacement warranty on a Lifetime Series bow (Bows listed as Lifetime series made after serial number 250, that come standard with the turquoise inlay arrowhead) is 2 years from the sale date, and free repairs for life (shipping payable by customer only after the 2 year active warranty).
+The active replacement warranty on a Lifetime Series bow (Bows listed as Lifetime series made after serial number 250 but before serial number 375) is 2 years from the sale date, and free repairs for life (shipping payable by customer only after the 2 year active warranty).